GintonD/OOP-ex4/README.md

 (https://www.youtube.com/watch?v=jh4WLS1RUD8")

 #            Info
+This project is Extention of OOp-ex3 with DB

-OOP- Ex3 is a Game.
+OOP- Ex4 is a Game.
 The main goal is to collect as much fruits you can "eat", you can do it by two ways:
 - Manual mode
 - Auto mode